 Other times, you may just have been transferring images from your camera to computer or just working on your camera and somehow, your photos "disappear" or it could be that you simply deleted important photos by accident.

-Well, if you do not find your images in the play back, do not panic.
-There is a way to absolutely recover lost photos in their original state.
-There are actually different ways but there is one particular recovery system that works perfectly on many digital cameras including Canon cameras.
+Well, if you do not find your images in the playback, do not panic.
+There is a way to recover lost photos in their original state.
+There are different ways but there is one particular recovery system that works perfectly on many digital cameras including Canon cameras.

-Recoverit Photo Recovery is a wide used and very efficient photo recovery software that helps to recover lost photos from digital cameras or computers in their original state.
-It also recovers photos from hard drives, recycle bins, flash disk, memory card, etc.
+Recoverit Photo Recovery is a widely used and very efficient photo recovery software that helps to recover lost photos from digital cameras or computers in their original state.
+It also recovers photos from hard drives, recycles bins, flash disks, memory cards, etc.

 Below are a video guideline to walk you through recovering lost photos using the Recoverit photo recovery software

 This recovery software works by conducting a scan to recover deleted photos which, fortunately, still exists in the memory of the device but is just inaccessible or unreadable once a photo has been deleted.
 Now, let's have a look at how to recover camera photos.

 1 Before the recovery process, you should connect your memory card from the camera to the computer and check to see that your camera or memory card has been detected.

 2 A list of hard disk drives will be shown.
 Select the storage device where the photos were deleted from.
 Here is your Canon camera memory card.
 Click the "Start" button to move forward.